reshadbinharun/covid-temp-scheduler/README.md

 * GET: `/twilio/checkIn/evening` -> kicks off evening checkIn job for all users in database
 * GET: `/twilio/test/tempCheck/:textOrPhone/:period/:phone` -> sends a text or call based (:textOrPhone should be "text" for text based), temperature check-in for the given  period (evening/morning) and phone number
 * GET: `/twilio/firstCall` -> makes firstCall to all users from the ingested collection

+Recommended Workflow:
+1. Use POSTMAN to upload a .csv file (containing a row for headers, including "phone" for a header) via `/ingest/csvFile` POST end-point
+2. Hit the `/twilio/firstCall` GET end-point
+3. Use `/mongo/users` GET end-point to check what users have been registered onto the system.
+You may use this API to periodically track updates in temperatures